CTMobi/Wubtitle-Wordpress-Plugin/readme.txt

 Bugfixes:

-* Permit plan upgrade only to Administrato
+* Permit plan upgrade only to Administrator
 * Stability improvements

 = 1.0.3 =